jorgeserras/BattleBit/index.md

 ### Input-data

-MENTION example downloads and formatting tab

 The input file should be in comma-separated values (CSV) and in an horizontal format.
+A formatting procedure as well as example files are available in the **[web application](https://jorgeserras.shinyapps.io/outlierdetection/)**.

 - The first row of the file is the header, being the first entry "subject_id" and the remaining ones the attributes specifying their time slice index, separated by two unserscores: "attributeName__t".